PC-7 Team: History

 Soon after the PC-7 was introduced in 1982, the Swiss Air Force started to present the new airplane in solo displays.
 The first public team display was in 1987, performed by an ad-hoc team of nine volunteer pilots.
 When the Swiss Air Force celebrated its 75th anniversary in 1989, the PC-7 Team was officially established.
 Since then, it has been performing in Switzerland several times a year, and since 1992 also occasionally abroad.

 Since its establishment the team has flown the Pilatus PC-7 Turbo Trainer.
 In October 2006, it was replaced by the NCPC-7, which is a PC-7 equipped with a new cockpit.
 The PC-7 Team currently flies nine Pilatus PC-7 in the standard configuration of the Swiss Air Force's PC-7.
 The PC-7 Team still uses the unique Swiss Air Force Bambini-Code for its radio communication.

-The PC-7 Team's homebase is Dübendorf Air Base, but they often operate from Militärflugplatz Emmen or Locarno Airport.
 All pilots of the PC-7 Team are full-time military pilots and usually fly the F/A-18.
 The show program is made from 23 different elements.
-In 2014 the nine aircraft were fitted with smoke generators, it was publicly used for the first time on 1 August 2014 at Buochs Airport at the roll-out of the Pilatus PC-24.
+In 2014 seven aircraft were fitted with smoke generators.
+They were publicly used for the first time on 1 August 2014 at Buochs Airport at the roll-out of the Pilatus PC-24.
 The smoke system was built and financed by the company Pilatus Aircraft.
 Currently seven smoking systems are available which can be mounted in the luggage compartment of the PC-7.
 The diesel-oil mixture is injected into the right exhaust of the PC-7.